-Welcome to Digital Ruby!
-I’m Jeff Johnson and I founded Digital Ruby, LLC in 2009 in order to learn how to run a business, teach myself mobile programming and expand my skills and knowledge.
-Digital Ruby is a software company that specializes in iOS Apps, websites and server software.
+Greetings.
+I’m Jeff Johnson and I founded Digital Ruby in 2009 in order to learn how to run a software company, teach myself mobile programming and expand my skills and knowledge.
+I craft iOS apps, websites and server software.

 - Get a CDN (Content Delivery Network) Immediately